 Among one of the first things entrepreneurs or network marketers are asked is; what is you’re why?
-And, in many instances people are even unsure what that means.
-What we do know however, is that they why is often what keeps people going.
+And, in many instances people are still determining what that means.
+What we do know however, is that the why is often what keeps people going.
 Especially on the days they don’t feel like it.
 In this blog, we want to take a page from Simon Sinek’s book ‘Find your Why’.

 This is a practical guide to help leaders, managers, business owners, etc. lead themselves and their team through finding their (your why).
 Now, we can’t take credit for the structure, however, we do have our spin on the suggested activities recommend to facilitators.

 Ask yourself (and your group/team) stories of when they felt most proud of their work.
 Whether it be through;

 - contribution as a whole

 - a goal attained

 - great customer feedback

 … and so on.
 Suppose this can be done in a group, great!
 Talk about it.
 If this is something you are doing on your own, be sure to write it down.
 Or, record it in a voice note (among our favorite thing to do!).
 Now, remember, these should not be accomplishments tied to anything monetary.